What’s the difference between an LMS vs LXP?

 An LXP generally does the following well:

-- Helps employees easily discover high-value learning content with a slick user interface
+- Helps employees easily discover high-value learning content

-- Pulls content into one central location
+- Pulls training content into one central location

 - Provides a personalized experience through content recommendations and self-directed learning options